alifirhas/cmdk-revision/src/497-500/497-This-is-a-bit-embrassing.md

 Only when you enter these fragmented spaces will you know that there are different small worlds.
 Some of these small worlds may be as small as a few squares of land, but some can be large enough to accommodate several cities.

-The fragmented world at the bottom is a world that belongs to the survival of high-level demons alone.
-Those who can enter and leave here are at least at the high-level demon level.
-However, the high-level demons can only be regarded as residents here.
+The fragmented world at the bottom is a world that belongs to the survival of upper demons alone.
+Those who can enter and leave here are at least at the upper demon rank.
+However, the upper demons can only be regarded as residents here.
 The real ruler here is It's the demon lord!

 No one knows how many demon lords exist in this fragmented world, but there is no doubt that every relatively large fragmented world may be the territory of a demon lord.
 The demon lords use their own powerful power.
 They protects these fragmented worlds, while at the same time fighting for territory with other demon lords openly and secretly.
 The winner is stronger and the loser dies.
 The cruel rules of the abyss world are also vividly reflected here and this over ten million years is the main melody in this fragmented world...